Skip to main content

 Learn more about how to become a human resources manager.

-Infographic with the text BLS reports labor relations specialists made a median of $77,010 in 2021.In some fields where there are more unions involved, working as a labor relations specialist can be a good career choice.
-The median salary for these positions was $77,010 in 2021, BLS reported.
-You could work alongside union representatives and the organization's management to ensure agreements relating to employee issues such as pay, benefits, pensions and management practices are upheld, according to BLS.
+A blue graphic with an icon of two white outlined hands shakingIn some fields where there are more unions involved, working as a labor relations specialist can be a good career choice.
+The median salary for these positions was $89,980 in 2023, BLS reported.* You could work alongside union representatives and the organization's management to ensure agreements relating to employee issues such as pay, benefits, pensions and management practices are upheld, according to BLS.

 These specialists require the ability to interpret labor contracts and possess decision-making and listening skills, among others.

-In this role, you'd work with executives, managers and employees to determine what skills workers need and then design, organize and carry out training programs.
+In this role, you'd work with executives, managers and employees to determine what skills workers need and then design, organize and carry out training programs, BLS said.
 You might lead team-building exercises, develop course materials or create videos for training.
 Online and mobile training programs are a particular area of growing demand.

 Is a Career in Human Resources Worth It?